Peripheral Artery Disease (P.A.D.)

 - a Doppler ultrasound.
 This test looks at blood flow in the major arteries and veins in the limbs.
 During this test, a handheld device is placed on your body and passed back and forth over the affected area.
 A computer converts sound waves into a picture of blood flow in the arteries and veins.
 The results of this test can show whether a blood vessel is blocked.
 The results also can help show the severity of P.A.D.

 - a treadmill test.
-This test shows if you have any problems during normal walking, how severe your symptoms are, and what level of exercise brings on your symptoms.
+This test shows how severe your symptoms are and what level of exercise brings on your symptoms.
+You will walk on a treadmill during the test.
 You may have an ABI test before and after the treadmill test.
 This will help compare blood flow in your arms and legs before and after exercise.

 - a magnetic resonance angiogram (MRA).
 This test uses magnetic and radio waves to take pictures of your blood vessels.
 This test is a type of magnetic resonance imaging (MRI).
 An MRA can show the location and severity of a blocked blood vessel.
 If you have a pacemaker, man-made joint, stent, surgical clips, mechanical heart valve, or other metallic devices in your body, you might not be able to have an MRA.
 Ask your doctor whether an MRA is an option for you.